Fadi7AY/DevOps_Jenkins_assignment/README.md

 ```bash
 docker start jenkins
 ```
-so it starts with the same data.
+This starts the same container with its persistent data from jenkins_home.

 and if the container is removed , this command is used :